Tan Yun-Shan

 Tan Yun-Shan was a Chinese scholar and founder of Santiniketan's Cheena Bhavana, the oldest centre of Chinese studies in South Asia.
 He devoted his life to the cause of Sino-Indian cultural friendship.

 Early life

 Tan Yun-Shan was born in Chaling County, Hunan province, China on 10 October 1898.
 He was the youngest child of a Confucian scholar and teacher.
 He had his early education at home.
 He lost both his parents early in life.
 He first went to the county level school and then to the district school.
 He studied the Confucian classics, ancient and modern Chinese philosophy and literature, the Four Dynastic Histories and select ancient and modern books of poetry and novels.
 He graduated from Hunan Teachers College at Changsha and then went for post-graduate and advanced studies in both Chinese and western systems.
 He also had an introduction to Buddhist studies.
 During this period, he started writing and publishing in newspapers and magazines.
-He participated in some of the political activities of Mao Zedong.
+He joined some of the same clubs Mao Zedong was involved in at the college they both attended together, including "New Peoples Learning Society" and "New Culture Book Depot".